 Born in 1989 in Mainz, Lukas Sieber is a German cellist and chamber musician.

 He studied at the Frankfurt University of Music and Performing Arts with Michael Sanderling, earning the German Diplom and Concert Exam degrees.
-He is currently pursuing further chamber music studies with Günter Pichler (Alban Berg Quartet) at the Escuela Superior de Musica Reina Sofia in Madrid.
+He furthered his chamber music studies with Günter Pichler (Alban Berg Quartet) at the Escuela Superior de Musica Reina Sofia in Madrid.

-As a chamber musician, Sieber performs internationally on the world’s major stages, including London’s Wigmore Hall, the BBC Proms, Elbphilharmonie Hamburg, Philharmonie de Paris, Musikverein Wien, Bozar Brussels, New York Chamber Music Festival, and San Francisco Chamber Music Society as well as in Shanghai, Beijing, Luanda, and Melbourne.
+As a chamber musician, Sieber performs internationally on the world’s major stages, including London’s Wigmore Hall, the BBC Proms, Elbphilharmonie Hamburg, Philharmonie de Paris, Herbst Theatre San Francisco, Bozar Brussels, New York Chamber Music Festival, and as well as in Shanghai, Beijing, and Melbourne.